Newcummer/Windows-Lagger/README.md

 1. **Clone Repository**: Clone this repository to your local machine.

 2. **Install Dependencies**: Make sure you have Python installed on your system.
-This script requires the `psutil` library, which can be installed via pip: